2K Crafts

 Image Source

 The stencil brushes and roller were so easy to use, but my favorite stenciling tools were definitely these pouncer brushes.
 I found them to apply the paint very evenly and I also couldn’t wait to try these stripe brushes.
 I made my own plaid fabric!
+Instead of stenciling right onto the bag fabric, I thought it would be cool to add some dimension by making appliques out of the stencils.
+So when the plaid paint dried, I cut it into shapes.
+And I also cut around the stenciled shapes.

 I then traced the cut-outs onto some Heat ‘n’ Bond fusible webbing.
 The rectangle at the bottom of the pic would normally be used as a trim or border, but I stenciled a short length and made it into a pocket where my girls can put their hair accessories before bath time (which we keep downstairs…we are always losing them!).
+I arranged them on the bag fabric and I fused the appliques then stitched them.
+For the pocket, I lined it with the print fabric and sewed that to the bag as well.
+Again, will have a full tutorial on how to make the bag in another post.
+But here’s the finished product upstairs by the bathroom.
+Most importantly, the girls love it.
+Glad to help them develop good habits (and Grandma will be happy too…also important).

 Image Source